-FAYETTEVILLE -- The FBI and local police are reporting an increase in "sextortion" crimes in Northwest Arkansas, with young boys increasingly being targeted.
+FAYETTEVILLE -- The FBI and local police are reporting an increase in "sextortion" crimes in Northwest Arkansas, with boys increasingly being targeted.

 Mark Grimm, special supervisory agent for the FBI office in Fayetteville, said the increase in schemes targeting young males reflects a national trend.
 He said the predators persuade victims to provide sexual videos or photos and then rely on threats and embarrassment to coerce their victims into providing money.